therkildsen-lab/batch-effect/markdown/figures.md

 2.  sliding window trimmed, stringent read quality filtering of 33 (after)

-Both have transitions filtered, have a stringent maximum depth filter of 10, and a stringent mapping quality filter of 30.
+Neither have transitions filtered, have a stringent maximum depth filter of 10, and a stringent mapping quality filter of 30.

 ``` r
 sample_table <- read_tsv("../sample_lists/sample_table_merged.tsv")